Posted at 02:52 PM in Back in the World Lessons | Permalink | Comments (0)

 Pete is rich but he's poor in many ways.

-Rich hates his brother Donald for stealing Mom's attention and ends up having to be Donald's mother.
+Pete hates his brother Donald for stealing Mom's attention and ends up having to be Donald's mother.

 Pete thinks he hates Donald's dependence on him, but in reality Pete is dependent on Donald's dependence on him.
 He is so poor that he has little else to fill his void.
+We can call this symbiotic irony.

 Donald sees himself as a generous person but in reality he only "shares" his brother's money.